6 Misconceptions About Learning to Play Music

 Are you a music instructor?
 We know that adult classes are filled with motivated, committed students!
 All you need to master is how to market to them to increase your client roster.

-Consider this: a group of kindergarten students were asked whether they could sing well.
+Consider this: a group of kindergarten students was asked whether they could sing well.
 All of them raised their hands and were eager to brag about their skills.
-Three years later, those same kids were asked that question again but this time, 20% fewer children claimed they were great singers.
+Three years later, those same kids were asked that question again, but this time, 20% fewer children claimed they were great singers.

 This is a misconception about learning music that many people hold in their hearts, and the truth is that it should be a non-issue.